KyloKhant/Digital_Alarm_Clock_w-_DS1307/README.md

 Digital Alarm Clock w/ DS1307RTC

-This project demonstrates a simple and conventional digital alarm clock with snooze function.
-Built using Arduino, 7-segment 4 digit display, buzzer and DS1307RTC, it displays the time in 24 hour format.
+This project implements a digital alarm clock with snooze functionality using an Arduino, DS1307 real-time clock (RTC), a 4-digit 7-segment display, push buttons, and a buzzer.
+The system displays the current time in 24-hour format and triggers an alarm based on predefined conditions in the code.

 Overview:

-DS1307RTC - a real time clock that can output exact Date, Years, Months and Time(Hour,Minutes,Second) from the computer using its internal oscillator and DS1307 library.
+DS1307RTC - maintains accurate date and time using an internal 32.768 kHz crystal oscillator and battery backup.
+The time is initially set during programming and continues running independently of the Arduino.

-7-segment 4 digit display - display the time in "Hours.Minutes" format
+4-Digit 7-Segment Display - display the time in HH.MM format

 Buttons - 1st (closer to the display) is "STOP" button
           2nd (closer to DS1307) is "SNOOZE" button

-Details:

-The clock display time in 24 hr format and alarm time is determined in the code.
+Alarm Logic:

+The clock operates in 24-hour format.

-Once the set-time is reached, the buzzer will be sound.
+When the set alarm time is reached, the buzzer is activated.

 If the stop button is pressed, the alarm terminates and reset to ring again after passing midnight.

-However, if the snooze is pressed, the buzzer will stop ringing but after pre-determined snooze time (1min in video), it will ring again.
+However,If SNOOZE is pressed, the alarm pauses and reactivates after a predefined snooze interval (1min in video).

-When neither is pressed, the alarm will stop after a set-minute (1min in video) and ring again after same minute with snooze time(1min in video)
+If no button is pressed, the alarm automatically stops after a set duration(1min in video) and reactivates after the snooze interval.(1min in video)

 This cycle continues until STOP is pressed.

 Components used:
-- 7 segment 4-digit display
+- 4-digit 7-segment display
 - DS1307RTC
 - push-buttons
 - Arduino
 - Buzzer

+Limitations:

+Cannot set a desired alarm time externally, only through the code.

+Neither display the Date nor indicate which is STOP or SNOOZE clearly.

+Improvements:

+Planning to implement OLED display and 4x4 KeyPad to display Date and allow alarm to be set externally, respectively.

+Using LED to indicate when Stop is pressed.